About this course:

 Description:

-Upon completing this course, students will gain knowledge of the various manufacturing processes commonly employed in the industry to fabricate components using different materials.
-They will also get practical knowledge of the dimensional accuracies and dimensional tolerances possible with various manufacturing processes.
+Upon completion of this course, the students will gain knowledge of the different manufacturing processes that are commonly employed in the industry to fabricate components using different materials.
+They will also get practical knowledge of the dimensional accuracies and dimensional tolerances possible with different manufacturing processes.
 By assembling different components, they will be able to produce small devices of their interest

 Manufacturing Methods- casting, forming, machining, joining, advanced manufacturing methods; CNC machining; Additive manufacturing; Fitting operations & power tools; Electrical & Electronics; Carpentry; Plastic moulding; glass cutting; Metal casting; Welding (arc welding & gas welding); brazing.
 Workshop Practice: Machine shop; Fitting shop; Carpentry; Electrical & Electronics; Welding shop; Casting; Smithy; Plastic moulding & Glass Cutting.